-If you are unsure whether you need a planning permit for the work you are proposing to undertake please contact our Heritage Advisor on telephone 1300 367 700.
+If you are unsure whether you need a planning permit for the work you are proposing to undertake please contact the Statutory Planning team on 1300 367 700.

 The identification and listing of heritage items is an ongoing process.
 The opportunity for further research and identification of potentially historically significant places and objects may be provided during the completion of a future study.

 The most recent Latrobe City Heritage Study (2010) comprises three volumes which are as follows: